alexstevovich/filestr/README.md

 # filestr

-An atomic file merge function which takes a list of file paths and merges them into a single string.
+Takes a list of files and combines their content into a single string.
+A minimal and atomic function.

 ## Install